MEDIUM PEEL : FOR BEAUTIFUL SKIN

 photo peeling man

-After a medium peel, the skin becomes more sensitive and requires specific care to ensure proper and optimal healing.
+After a medium peel, the skin is more sensitive and requires special care for a fast and optimal healing process.

-• Medication compliance : Dr. Romano will prescribe antibiotics, antiviral prophylaxis (for herpes prevention), and a healing cream to be used for ten days.
+• Taking prescribed medications : Dr. Romano prescribes antibiotics, herpes prevention, and a healing cream for ten days.

-• Strict sun protection : sun exposure must be strictly avoided for at least one month.
-During this period, a broad-spectrum sunscreen must be applied daily without exception.
+• Strict sun protection : sun exposure must be avoided for one month, during which a broad-spectrum sunscreen should be applied every day.

-• Hydration : use the recommended healing cream to help maintain skin hydration and support the healing process.
+• Hydration : use the recommended healing cream to help maintain hydration and promote healing.

 Before / after results of a medium peel

-Results from a medium peel begin to appear approximately one week after the session, once the peeling process is complete.
+The results of a medium peel start to become visible about one week after the session, once the skin has finished peeling.
 The skin appears smoother, more radiant, and rejuvenated.
-Pigmentation spots are faded, fine lines are reduced, and skin texture is visibly improved.
-Depending on the depth of the peel performed, results can last for several years.
+Spots are reduced, fine lines are diminished, and skin quality is improved.
+Depending on the depth of the peel performed, the results can last for several years.

 What are the possible complications of a medium peel ?

-• Edema, persistent redness, excessive peeling or exfoliation.
+• Edema, persistent redness, desquamation, or excessively significant peeling or exfoliation.

-• Bacterial infection (impetigo) or viral outbreak (herpes flare-up).
+• Bacterial (impetigo) or viral superinfection (herpetic outbreak).

-What is the cost of a medium peel ?
+What is the price of a medium peel in Geneva ?

 Medium Peel – Patient Reviews

-However, it’s important to note that there is a recovery period that can last up to two weeks, during which the skin peels and becomes sensitive.
-The duration of this downtime is discussed with the patient beforehand, depending on their aesthetic goals, which determine the depth of the peel to be performed.
+However, there is a recovery period that can be relatively long (up to two weeks), during which the skin peels and is sensitive.
+The duration of this period is decided with the patient, depending on their aesthetic goals, which will determine the depth of the peel performed.

 Other treatments